Albert-HY-Jiang/CS225_KMP_algorithm/README.md

 ## Project Summary

-Our proposed extra credit project is to implement the 'KMP algorithm' for searching a large text file for specific patterns.
+Our proposed extra credit project for UIUC's [CS225 - Data Structure](https://siebelschool.illinois.edu/academics/courses/cs225) is to implement the 'KMP algorithm' for searching a large text file for specific patterns.

 ## Code